 If stairs are involved in your move, you need to have a helper handy or two.
 Have one person on each end of the piece of furniture as you slowly lift and navigate the stairs.

 Cover banisters and corners with blankets or padding to prevent damage to the furniture and the stairs.

 Take breaks as often as needed by setting the furniture down on the stairs, but always be sure to communicate with your helpers when doing so.

 - If using a hand truck, lift the item onto the hand truck, making sure to center it for balance.
 Using your tie down straps, tie it in place.
 If you are moving downstairs, stand behind the hand truck with the handles facing you and a helper a few steps ahead of you, tilting the hand truck toward your body.
 Now take the steps one at a time.

 - If moving upstairs, you should roll the loaded hand truck backward toward the stairs.
 Then, standing on the first step, with the dolly leaning toward you, begin pulling the item up.
 Your helper should be following you from the front at all times in case the item rolls forward.

 If the piece is simply too heavy or you won't have time to move the piece on your own, many professional movers will come in just to move one piece for you.

 Moving a piece of heavy furniture can be done safely and easily with the right moving supplies and the right amount of help.
-From packing tape to truck rentals, we have everything you need to move heavy furniture and everything else without the upfront investment.
+Get all the tools you need to move heavy furniture and everything else without the upfront investment.
 The Home Depot offers moving and lifting equipment rentals.